sbernasek/gram/README.md

 Jupyter Notebooks
 -----------------

-  * ``Parameter Sweeps (Figs. S1-S4).ipynb`` walks the user through conducting a parameter sweep and visualizing the results.
+  * [ParameterSweeps.ipynb](https://github.com/sebastianbernasek/GRaM/blob/master/notebooks/Parameter%20Sweeps%20(Figs.%20S1-S4).ipynb) walks the user through conducting a parameter sweep and visualizing the results.
 This notebook facilitates direct reproduction of Figures S1-S4 in our manuscript.

-  * ``Repressor Pairs (Figs. 4G, 7A, and S2H).ipynb`` walk the user through conducting and analyzing simulations in which one of a pair of repressors is removed.
+  * [RepressorPairs.ipynb]() walk the user through conducting and analyzing simulations in which one of a pair of repressors is removed.
 This notebook facilitates direct reproduction of Figures 4G, 7A, and S2H in our manuscript.

-  * ``Yan Expression Dynamics (Fig. 5).ipynb`` walks the user through our exploration of YanYFP expression dynamics in silico and in vivo.
+  * [YanExpressionDynamics.ipynb]() walks the user through our exploration of YanYFP expression dynamics in silico and in vivo.
 This notebooks enables reproduction of Figure 5 in our manuscript.

-  * ``YanACT Simulations (Figs. 6A,B).ipynb`` walks the user through simulating an example scenario in which all repressors are removed.
+  * [YanACTSimulations.ipynb]() walks the user through simulating an example scenario in which all repressors are removed.
 This notebooks enables reproduction of Figures 6A and 6B in our manuscript.